Phase 1b Safety Study of CMB305 in Patients With Locally Advanced, Relapsed, or Metastatic Cancer Expressing NY-ESO-1

 - Tumor histology consistent with one of the following: In Part 1, Dose Escalation - melanoma, NSCLC, ovarian cancer (including fallopian tube carcinoma), or sarcoma (any subtype).
 In Part 2, Patient Expansion - NSCLC, ovarian cancer (including fallopian tube carcinoma), or the sarcoma subtypes, synovial sarcoma or myxoid/round cell liposarcoma

-- Tumor specimen positive for NY-ESO-1 expression by IHC and/or RT-PCR
+- Tumor specimen positive for NY-ESO-1 expression by IHC and/or RT-PCR.
+At least one tumor must be accessible and patients must consent for biopsies in Arms C and D.

 - Inadequate response, relapse, and/or unacceptable toxicity with one or more prior systemic, surgical, or radiation cancer therapies, and for whom curative standard therapy is not an option (except patients with NSCLC who must have experienced either an inadequate response, relapse, and/or unacceptable toxicity with two or more prior systemic, surgical, or radiation cancer therapies)